CCALI/a2jauthor/README.md

 production environment.

+## Documentation
+*Note: these commands should run in the `CAJA/js` directory.*

-## To generate the documentation:
+To build the documentation, run:

 ```
-$ cd js
-$ grunt documentjs
+$ npm run build-docs
 ```

-If you want to view the generated docs in your brower just do:
+To view the documentation, run:

 ```
-$ cd author/docs
-$ python -m SimpleHTTPServer
+$ npm run serve-docs
 ```

-You should see something like the following:

-`Serving HTTP on 0.0.0.0 port 8000 ...`

-Open up a brower and navigate to [http://localhost:8000](http://localhost:8000) you should see the docs page!
+The documentation site should be running at `http://localhost:8080`.

 ## To deploy the author (and viewer) app